Wizek/loadr/README.md

 Personally I prefer the second one for short lists and the fourth one for longer lists.
 But it's your choice.

+Current list of available scripts from the cdn for the sake of this prototype:

+- angular
+- angular-ui
+- backbone
+- c
+- f1
+- f2
+- ifPattern
+- jquery
+- jquery-ui
+- moment
+- ticker
+- underscore

+*Note:*
+This list will be greatly extended once we figure out the [open question about the default source-registry][openQuestions].
+The domain or path may also change once a conclusion is reached.
+If there is a lib you'd like to add to the current CDN to maximize your experimenting experience, [get in touch][contact].

 #### Local install

+You'll need: git, npm and nodejs.

     git clone git://github.com/wizek/loadr.git
     cd loadr